-Our future success depends on our ability to hire and retain qualified management, marketing, finance, accounting and technical employees, including senior management, primarily in Asia.
-A number of our senior management and finance and accounting positions have been transitioned to Singapore.
+Our future success depends on our ability to hire and retain qualified management, marketing, finance, accounting and technical employees, including senior management.
+Experienced personnel with the relevant and necessary skill sets in our industry are in high demand and competition for their talents is intense, especially in Asia, where most of the Company's key personnel are located.
 If we are unable to continue to attract and retain the managerial, marketing, finance, accounting and technical personnel we require, and if we are unable to effectively provide for the succession of senior management, our business, financial condition and operating results may be materially and adversely affected.